-In the FORM, Department Counsel advised Applicant that the FORM included his unauthenticated summary of interview with a government investigator from August 27, 2014.
-Applicant was informed he could object to the summary of his interview, and it would not be admitted, or that he could make corrections, additions, deletions, and update the document to make it accurate.
-Applicant was informed that his failure to respond to the FORM or to raise any objections could be construed as a waiver, and I would consider the evidence.
-Applicant did not respond to the FORM, submitted no additional evidence, and raised no objections.
+In the FORM, Department Counsel advised Applicant that the FORM included his unauthenticated summary of interview with a government background investigator from September 30, 2014.
+Applicant was informed he could object to the summary of his interview and it would not be admitted, or that he could make corrections, additions, deletions, and update the document to make it accurate.
+Applicant was informed that his failure to respond to the FORM or to raise any objections could be construed as a waiver, and the evidence would be considered by me.
+Applicant failed to respond to the FORM, submitted no documents, and raised no objections.
 I admitted the document and considered it.